Drummond Money-Coutts

-Drummond William Thomas Money-Coutts (born 1986), also known as DMC, is an English magician, and the heir apparent to the Latymer Barony.
+Drummond Money-Coutts (born 1986), also known as DMC, is an English magician, and the heir apparent to the Latymer Barony.
 His first professional performance came in 2000 while he was still at school, at the Royal Horticultural Society.

 Early life and ancestry

 Money-Coutts was born in the City of Westminster, in London.
 Money-Coutts' family are the founders of Coutts, a private bank which provides services to some of the wealthiest families in Britain, including the Royal Family.
 His father is Crispin Money-Coutts, the 9th Baron Latymer.
 Money-Coutts went to Eton College, and then attended University of Leeds, where he studied modern languages.

 Film productions

 In August 2007, Money-Coutts travelled to Kenya with Tom Lyon to film Kenyan Conjurations: the School Built By Magic, a DVD documentary released in early 2008.
 It was produced to raise funds to build a primary school on the Kenyan coast.

 In June 2013, his first mainstream television special was aired worldwide on the National Geographic Channel.
 Card Shark follows the story of the Three-Card Monte in which he travels from London to Paris and Bangkok to both perform and to meet with international card masters.
-Later that year, he began his second mainstream television series with the channel named Beyond Magic with DMC in which he traveled to various destinations around the world including London, Barcelona, Mexico City and Singapore and performed illusions on the streets along with card tricks.
+Later that year, he began his second mainstream television series with the channel named Beyond Magic with DMC in which he traveled to places like London, Barcelona, Mexico City and Singapore to perform illusions on the streets along with card tricks.